 - 3.8.1 PDs are required to report, the sources and application of funds maintained on daily basis, to RBI on fortnightly intervals.
 The format of return (PDR-I) is enclosed in Annex V. - 3.8.2 PDs are required to report the securities market turnover on monthly basis.
-The format of return (PDR-II) is enclosed in Annex VI. - 3.8.3 PDs are required to submit a quarterly statement on capital adequacy in the prescribed format (PDR-III). - 3.8.4 PDs are required to report select financial and Balance Sheet indicators on quarterly basis.
-The format of return (PDR-IV) is enclosed in Annex VII.
+The format of return (PDR-II) is enclosed in Annex VI. - 3.8.3 PDs should submit a quarterly statement on capital adequacy in the prescribed format (PDR-III) enclosed as Annex D of the Master circular No. IDMD.PDRD.
+2/03.64.00/2011-12 dated July 1, 2011 on Capital Adequacy Standards and Risk Management Guidelines for standalone PDs. - 3.8.4 PDs are also required to report select financial and balance sheet indicators on quarterly basis, in PDR-IV return as enclosed in Annex VII.

-4. Diversification of activities by stand-alone PDs
+4. Diversification of activities by standalone PDs